X3: Terran Conflict: Reception

-On release, X3 Terran Conflict was generally well received by critics, and scored very well on review aggregator websites, including a 73/100 on Metacritic, a 76.63% on GameRankings.
+On release, X3: Terran Conflict was generally well received by critics, and scored very well on review aggregator websites, including a 73/100 on Metacritic, a 76.63% on GameRankings.

 Allgame awarded it 3.5 out of 5 and said "X3: Terran Conflict continues German developer EgoSoft's long-running series of space combat games in which players fight, manage an intergalactic corporation, and explore the X Universe in an attempt to return home to Earth".
 IGN reviewed it and gave 8 out of 10 possible points.

 Gord Goble's review also spoke well of the game's content, simultaneously praising the gameplay and the depiction of the life of an entrepreneurial spaceman.
-The game received a B− rating from GameShark, with writer Dave VanDyk saying: "Why do we keep coming back to the same game, over and over again?
-Because it's just that addictive.
-Broken, but still addictive".
+The game received a B− rating from GameShark, with writer Dave VanDyk saying that although the Terran Conflict has some features identical to the original game, he called it "addictive".
 Criticism included slow frame rate on high settings, high learning curve, inconvenient controls, lack of multiplayer, bad voice acting, and poor story, although the critics mention that the severity of most of the frustrations were noticeably reduced when compared to previous games of the X series.